jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 our fingers are unleashed to repeat the habits that we’ve formed during practice.
 And if the habits are deep, it’s surprising how fast we can execute them.

-The trick is to form the intended habits, which sound good to our ear and which carefully exclude sloppiness and mistakes.
+The trick is to form the intended habits during practice, which sound good to our ear and which carefully exclude sloppiness and mistakes.